How to Create an SEO-Friendly Website for Your Business

 Bonus tips to make your website even more SEO-friendly.

 Use responsive design in your website design.
-If you’re using a site builder or template, choose one that says it’s responsive and test to make sure your website looks good on different sizes such as phone, tablet, and desktop because a website that looks good on one and awful on another isn’t going to work well for Google or the customer.
+If you’re using a site builder or template, choose one that says it’s responsive and test to make sure your website looks good on different sizes, such as phone, tablet, and desktop.
+A website that looks good on one and awful on another doesn’t work well for Google or the customer.
+Google wants everyone to have a good user experience on your website, no matter what they're searching for.

 Keep your website navigation simple, clean, and easy to read and navigate.
-Use keywords in your menu bars where you can.
-Limit the number of clicks you make your website visitors make to get to the content they’re searching for.
+Use keywords where you can in your menu bars.
+Limit the number of clicks your website visitors make to get to the content they’re searching for.
 Most people won’t click more than 1-2 times to find what they need.
 Make it easy to move around and find what they’re looking for.

 If you want an SEO-friendly website for your business, choose a unique keyword for each page or post and use it correctly in your site’s optimization elements.
 Choose a keyword people are searching for, and your website can rank on page 1 of Google to get traffic.
 If you choose a keyword your ideal customer isn’t searching for, you might rank, but no one will find you because they’re not searching for that keyword, and you’re not ranking for the word they’re searching so they’ll go to someone who is.
 At the same time, if you target a keyword that’s too competitive for your website or blog to rank at the top of Google, you won’t get traffic either because you won’t show up on Page 1 – and you have to be on Page 1 to get found by searchers.

-If you want to learn more about creating an SEO-friendly website for your business, join me in my free SEO class.
-Register here.
+If you want to learn more about creating an SEO-friendly website for your business, register for my free SEO class.